jesse-curran/project-portfolio/README.md

 # 👋 Hello!

-Welcome to my programming playground!
+Welcome to my programming portfolio!
 I'm Jesse Curran, and I'm thrilled that you're here to check out my projects. 🚀

 In this repository, you'll find: